-Table 1 cites a wide range of published studies that consider the clay layers involved in the failure to have been at residual strength (C2) associated with the very large ancient landslide (C1), or at 'reduced strength' for other reasons such as flexural slip along bedding associated with tectonic deformations (e.g. Skempton 1966).
-Boon et al. (2014) presented a comprehensive list of shear strength values for the clay layers that have been measured, derived from stability analyses or simply estimated for modelling purposes.
-Many of these fall in the range φ_r ' = 6-12°, where φ_r ' indicates the residual angle of shearing resistance of typical clays, although several others are only slightly less than 20°.
-This is higher than residual strength but still significantly lower than relevant peak strength which is probably around $\phi'p = 22-26^\circ$ as found in clays in similar contexts to Vaiont (Petley 1999, cited in Kilburn and Petley 2003).
+Petronio et al. (2016) interpreted new seismic data as showing the failure to have occurred at, or very close to, the boundary between the upper and lower units of the Fonzaso Formation list of shear strength values for the clay layers that have been measured, derived from stability analyses or simply estimated for modelling purposes.
+Many of these fall in the range $\phi_r' = 6$ -12°, where $\phi_r'$ indicates the residual angle of shearing resistance of typical clays, although several others are only slightly less than 20°.
+This is higher than residual strength but still significantly lower than relevant peak strength which is probably around $\phi_p' = 22-26^\circ$ as found in clays in similar contexts to Vaiont (Petley 1999, cited in Kilburn and Petley 2003).
 The consensus position C2, and to some extent also C1, arises from the assumptions regarding the failure surface geometry (C3).
 Our examination of C3 leads to an argument that negates both C2 and C1.